docsmith-darshan/tom_theme/pages/mydoc/mydoc_introduction.md

-**Features**

-ownCloud provides you the following:
+**Advantages of using ownCloud**

+The following capabilities are some of the advantages of the ownCloud:

-* Improves collaboration within your organization
+* Improves collaboration within your organization.
-* Safely share data with external contacts
+* Safely share data with external contacts.
-* Enable real time collabration
+* Enable real time collabration.
-* Integrate and adapt to your requirements
+* Integrate and adapt to your requirements.
-* Find, edit, and share documents on mobile devices
+* Find, edit, and share documents on mobile devices.
-* Ensure compliance
-* Make files and folder accessible for legitimate use by eligible users
+* Make files and folder accessible for legitimate use by eligible users.